 The Neighbors: Income

-The neighbors in the Lenwood Dr / 4th St neighborhood in Sparks are upper-middle income, making it an above average income neighborhood.
+The neighbors in the Lenwood Dr / 4th St neighborhood in Sparks are middle-income, making it a moderate income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has